-- randomly draw from a choice model given as probability distribution or - randomly generate an $\epsilon{pi}$ for every person-alternative pair and select an alternative i as argmax $U{pi}$ . - For mixed logit models, one can also draw a $VoT_p$ from a distribution (e.g., 6, 7).
+- randomly draw from a choice model given as probability distribution or - randomly generate an ε{pi} for every person-alternative pair and select an alternative i as argmax U{pi}. i∈choice set

+For mixed logit models, one can also draw a VoT_p from a distribution (e.g., McFadden and Train, 2000; Hess et al., 2005).

 In both cases, however, problems with repeated draws must be solved.
 Repeated draws mean that the same individual p is repeatedly faced with an identical choice, a frequent situation in iterative models.
-Obviously, the $VoT_p$ of individual p should not change from one such draw to the next, and similarly, the $\epsilon{pi}$ should remain fixed once they have been drawn for the first time.
-For the same reason, neither the $\epsilon{pi}$ nor the $VoT_p$ should change during the introduction of a policy measure, except when it affects them directly.
+Obviously, the VoT_p of individual p should not change from one such draw to the next, and similarly, the ε{pi} should remain fixed once they have been drawn for the first time.
+For the same reason, neither the ε{pi} nor the VoT_p should change during the introduction of a policy measure, except when it affects them directly.